mayooear/gpt4-pdf-chatbot-langchain/README.md

 2. Edit the new config file with your site's details
 3. Write your system prompt in site-config/prompts/[site]-prompt.txt.
 Be sure above config file references the correct prompt for your site.
 4. Create .env.[site] and add your site's API keys.
-Be sure to get a unique FIREBASE_ADMINSDK_JSON for your site.
+Be sure to get a unique GOOGLE_APPLICATION_CREDENTIALS for your site.

+## To activate NPS survey

+1. Create a Google Sheet with columns: timestamp, uuid, score, feedback.
+Rename the tab to "Responses".
+2. Add your Google Sheet ID to the .env file
+3. Add your survey frequency in days to the .env file
+4. Get client email from GOOGLE_APPLICATION_CREDENTIALS in .env file and add it to the Google Sheet as an "editor" user
+5. Find backend log error message That you have to activate Google Sheets in your project.
+   Follow the link they provide.

 ## Open Source Credits